-- Galvannealing time and temperature

-- Bath Al

-- Steel grade

-- A higher AI content requires higher temperature and/or longer time to produce optimum GA coatings.
+- Galvannealing time and temperature - Bath Al - Steel grade - A higher AI content requires higher temperature and/or longer time to produce optimum GA coatings.
 Also, stabilized IF substrate reacts faster than ULC or plain carbon substrate.
-Amongst IF substrates, Ti stabilized reacts faster than TiNb stabilized.

-- On modern CGLs the reheating of the strip to make galvanneal is done using induction furnaces.
-Typically, the furnace has three induction zones, which reheat the strip from about 870°F [465°C] to about 1100°F [590°C] in a few seconds.
+Amongst IF substrates, Ti stabilized reacts faster than Ti-Nb stabilized. - On modern CGLs the reheating of the strip to make galvanneal is done using induction furnaces.
+Typically, the furnace has three induction zones, which reheat the strip from about 870°F [465°C] to as high as 1100°F [590°C] in a few seconds.
 Induction furnaces, combined with soaking and cooling zones, provide the means to do this in a controlled, fast, and efficient fashion, resulting in a coating with good appearance and adherence.
-Older galvanneal lines use gas-fired furnaces, which are difficult to control and can result in poor control of the alloying reaction.
-Induction galvannealing is inherently different than convection and/or radiation galvannealing as the heat comes from inside the strip. - Many automakers prefer GA to galvanize because of its extremely good paintability and appearance, plus its excellent corrosion resistance under automotive type paints. - GA is rarely used in unpainted end uses as it contains 10% iron, and the coating thickness is only about one third that of G90.
-It does not have good corrosion resistance in the unpainted state. - Coating mass (weight) and coating thickness, of both GI and GA are shown later in this presentation in the section on Galvanize Properties. - Iron content and coating mass (weight) are displayed both numerically and graphically throughout each coil to confirm coating uniformity.
-Controlling the iron level between 9 and 12% on GA is an important parameter to produce good coating adhesion.
-The coating mass and percent iron data is stored on a computer for quality control purposes.
+Conversion to a galvanneal coating is a diffusion reaction between zinc and iron and occurs mostly while the coating is still liquid.
+The use of difficult to control gas-fired furnaces has fallen out of fashion.
+Induction galvannealing is easier to control than convection and/or radiation galvannealing as the heat comes from inside the strip. - Many automakers prefer GA to galvanize because of its extremely good paintability and appearance, plus its excellent corrosion resistance under automotive type paints. - GA is rarely used in unpainted end uses as it contains 10% iron, and the coating thickness is only about one third that of G90 [Z275].
+It does not have good corrosion resistance in the unpainted state. - Coating weight [mass] and coating thickness, of both GI and GA are shown later in this article in the section on Galvanize Properties. - Iron content and coating weight [mass] are displayed both numerically and graphically in real time during the production of every coil to confirm coating uniformity.
+Controlling the iron level between 9 and 12% on GA is an important parameter to produce good coating adhesion resistant to powdering.
+The coating mass and percent iron data is stored in a data base for quality control purposes.